Costco French Onion Soup Recipe

 Honestly, caramelized onions add a ton of flavor to anything.
 If you follow this recipe as is, you’ll still get a really flavorful soup.

-Making French onion soup from scratch can kind of be a serious b*tch.
+These Costco French onion soup directions could be kind of be a serious b*tch.
 The reason?
-Carmelizing the onions takes foreeeever.
+Caramelizing the onions takes foreeeever.

 Costco French Onion Soup VS Copycat Soup Prices